ElLorans/GoldfishScrape/README.md

 # GoldfishScrape
-The dataset is used on https://bestdeckforyou.pythonanywhere.com/.
+The dataset is used on https://bestdeckforyou.pythonanywhere.com/ to allow users to understand how much they must spend to build each and every tier decks given the cards already in their collection.

 Execute 'main.py' to download MtgGoldfish, AetherHub and MtgaZone Decklists as python dictionaries.
 All formats in "Standard | Modern | Pioneer | Pauper | Legacy | Vintage | Commander_1v1 | Commander | Brawl | Historic" are scraped.